Top 100+ Apex Legends Tips And Tricks [Mega Guide]

 - Bloodhound’s ultimate makes it easier to track enemies but activating it lets out a loud sound that enemies can hear from quite a distance.
 In addition, for as long as the ability lasts, it emits a constant growl that makes it easier for enemies to hear you.

-- Bloodhound’s abilities pair well with Bangalore’s Smoke Launcher, allowing the legend to see through the smoke while enemies remain blinded.
+- Bloodhound’s abilities pair well with Bangalore’s Smoke Launcher, allowing your team to see through the smoke while enemies remain blinded.

 - You can ping enemy tracks to point them out to your teammates.